DieGit0/Bank-Account/README.md

-# Bank-Account
+# Bank Account

-This project implements a simple CRUD with reading, writing, researching, altering and deleting records using a text file.
-Some functions will still be improved later.
+This project implements a CRUD from a bank account to account holders.
+By reading, writing, searching, updating, and deleting records using a text file.